 A History of Transforming Lives

 Little Bit was founded in 1976 by a woman named Margaret Dunlap.
 Margaret had Multiple Sclerosis and found that being on the back of a horse slowed the advance of her disease.
-From our humble beginnings of one horse and five riders, we have grown to be one of the largest nationally accredited industry-leading PATH International centers and one of the largest full-time therapeutic horseback riding programs in the United States.
-We offer Adaptive Riding and Hippotherapy, and serve 235 riders each week with 19 horses and the help of more than 350 volunteers.
+From our humble beginnings of one horse and five riders, we have grown to be one of the largest nationally accredited, industry-leading PATH International centers and one of the largest full-time therapeutic horsemanship programs in the United States.
+We offer Adaptive Riding and Hippotherapy, and serve 230 riders and patients each week with 22 horses and the help of more than 350 volunteers.

 At Little Bit our mission is to improve the bodies, minds, and spirits of children and adults with disabilities through equine-assisted therapy and activities, and to be an inspiration and educational resource to the therapeutic riding profession, both regionally and nationally.